It’s in the Details

 The 1939 Gridiron Greats Blotters set included 12 cards with various advertisements.
 These cards were issued for numerous vendors for advertisements and other products such as calendars.
 The set includes a player portrait on top of a football and a yellow background.

 The strange numbering in the lower right hand corner serves as an identification and are the numbers used in the checklist below.
 All of the cards are heavily desired, but the Jim Thorpe, Sammy Baugh, Red Grange, George Gipp, and Bronko Nagurski in particular are key to the set.
+They feature pictures of the players with their collegiate teams.

 These are some of the few pre-war American football cards available to collectors and this set is generally very difficult to find.